-The latest medium term financial plan, which covers the four-year period 2021/22 to 2024/25, identifies further cash savings of at least £6.6 million.
+The medium term financial plan, which covers the four-year period 2021/22 to 2024/25, identifies the need for further cash savings of at least £6.4 million.
 During the last two years the force has made great strides in recruiting additional police officers under the national Police Uplift programme.
-Bedfordshire aims to recruit an additional 53 police officers by March 2022 and continue to grow in the following year.

 The Covid-19 pandemic is a once in a lifetime occurrence that is creating havoc with the global economy and people's lives and freedoms.
 Bedfordshire Police are incurring other costs, such as overtime, equipment and ICT as well as a loss of income.
-We continue to report these additional costs, and lost income to Home Office on a monthly basis to ensure maximum reimbursements are claimed from the Home Office.
+We continued to report these additional costs, and lost income to Home Office on a monthly basis to ensure maximum reimbursements are claimed from the Home Office.